Skip to main content

 Hurricane Helene

-On September 27, 2024 Hurricane Helene made landfall in Florida’s Big Bend region as a Category 4 storm before moving into Georgia with continued catastrophic category 2 winds early Friday morning.
-Life-threatening flash and urban flooding, including numerous significant landslides, occurred in the southern Appalachian region.
-Flooding also occurred in northwestern, northern, and southeastern Florida.
+On September 27, 2024, Hurricane Helene made landfall in Florida’s Big Bend region as a Category 4 storm before moving into Georgia with continued catastrophic Category 2 winds.
+The storm caused life-threatening flash and urban flooding, including numerous significant landslides in the southern Appalachian region.
+Widespread flooding also impacted northwestern, northern, and southeastern Florida.

 Important Resources